The easiest way to make bacon is in the air fryer. It’s crispy, quick, and makes very little mess. Try it next time you make breakfast.Jump to Recipe

 A few months ago, during Prime Day on Amazon, I purchased an air fryer for myself.
 I had been wanting one for a while and found a great deal.
 One of the first things Justin made was air fryer bacon.
 And he hasn’t made it another way since then!

 - There is less mess to clean up

 - The smell doesn’t permeate the house as much

 - Set it and forget it, the air fryer does all of the work

 Making air fryer bacon couldn’t be easier as you can put it in the fryer, set it, and walk away.
 We like to line the drip pan (NOT the tray) with foil to make cleanup even easier.
-Spread the bacon in a single layer on the air fryer tray.
-Justin likes to cut the bacon in half so it fits nicely on the tray.
+Spread the bacon in a single layer on the tray.
+Justin likes to cut the bacon in half so it fits nicely.